AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Strategies for applying IL to iMD-VR

-Imitation learning approaches like \cite{Zhu2022}, \cite{Jung2021-ql}, and learning from good samples could be applied to the task of threading a methane molecule through a carbon nanotube or the knot tying one which we explained previously.
+The combination of IL and iMD-VR is particularly valuable for generating comprehensive datasets of conformational pathways, as it addresses several key limitations of traditional MD approaches.
+First, it allows for the systematic reproduction of rare events and complex transitions that might be difficult to sample using conventional simulation methods.
+Second, the learned models can generalize across similar molecular systems, potentially enabling the rapid exploration of conformational spaces for novel compounds based on previously learned manipulation strategies.
+Furthermore, the resulting datasets can serve as valuable training resources for developing more sophisticated machine learning models, creating a positive feedback loop that continuously improves our ability to predict and understand molecular behaviour.
+This synergistic approach not only accelerates the generation of conformational pathway datasets but also preserves the physical intuition and expertise embedded in human-guided explorations, making it an invaluable tool for advancing our understanding of molecular systems.

 For instance, a pre-trained vision model in a transformer-like architecture, similar to VIOLA \cite{Zhu2022}, could be used to detect task-driven relevant regions of the nanotube and methane molecule for precise action mapping.
-A hybrid approach combining behavior cloning and state cloning, inspired by HIL\cite{Jung2021-ql}, could efficiently learn the manipulation task of threading the molecule through the nanotube or learn to tie a knot by observing expert demonstrations in VR.
-In similar implementations of imitation learning, researchers have identified several significant challenges, including covariate shift \cite{Pomerleau1988}, causal misidentification \cite{deHaan2019}, and the copycat problem \cite{ChuanWen2020}.
-Each of these challenges undermines the effectiveness of imitation learning algorithms, but the literature over the years has proposed innovative solutions to mitigate these issues, leading to more robust and generalizable models.
+A hybrid approach combining behaviour cloning and state cloning, inspired by HIL \cite{Jung2021-ql}, could efficiently learn the manipulation task of threading the molecule through the nanotube or learn to tie a knot by observing expert demonstrations in VR.
+In similar implementations of IL, researchers have identified several significant challenges, including covariate shift \cite{Pomerleau1988}, causal misidentification \cite{deHaan2019}, and the copycat problem \cite{ChuanWen2020}.
+Each of these challenges undermines the effectiveness of IL algorithms, but the literature over the years has proposed innovative solutions to mitigate these issues, leading to more robust and generalizable models.